.NET 1.1C# Compound Assignment Operators

 value += 10;

 There are compound assignment operators for each of the five binary arithmetic operators (+ - * / %) that we have investigated so far in the tutorial.
-Each is constructed by using the arithmetic operator followed by the assignment operator.
-The following code gives some brief examples for addition (+=), subtraction (-=), multiplication (*=), division (/=) and modulus (%=):
+Each is constructed using the arithmetic operator followed by the assignment operator.
+The following code gives examples for addition (+=), subtraction (-=), multiplication (*=), division (/=) and modulus (%=):

 int value = 10;